Skip to content

 Why Proper Storage Matters_ Even Without a Humidor

 Cigars are delicate by nature.
-Rolled from natural tobacco leaves, they continuously absorb and release moisture, which means they can crack, dry out, or even develop mold if not handled correctly.
-Cigars never stop “breathing,” so how you store them makes all the difference.
+Rolled from natural tobacco, they constantly absorb and release moisture, which means they can crack, dry out, or grow mold if you handle them wrong.
+They never stop "breathing," so how you store them is everything.
+Per Cigar Aficionado, without proper humidity control, cigars dry out, leading to brittle wrappers and harsh smoke.

-Left out in the open without a humidor, cigars dry out quickly.
-The wrapper turns brittle, the flavor becomes harsh, and the smoke burns hotter than intended.
-On the flip side, too much moisture can lead to mold growth, swelling, and tight draws.
+Leave them out in the open with no humidor and they dry out fast.
+The wrapper turns brittle, the flavor goes harsh, and the smoke burns hotter than it should.
+Too much moisture swings the other way, into mold, swelling, and tight draws.

-Even without a humidor, proper cigar storage is about balance.
-The right environment keeps cigars fresh, preserves their flavor profile, and ensures every stick is ready when you are.
+Even without a humidor, proper cigar storage comes down to balance.
+The right environment keeps cigars fresh, holds their flavor, and has every stick ready when you are.

 The Role of Temperature in Cigar Storage